gvanhorn38/crowdsourcing/README.md

 ## Dataset Format

-The minimal JSON format for you data is:
+The minimal JSON format for your data is:
 ```python
 {
     "dataset" : {},